andrear632/pet_feeder/README.md

 4. Inside the file transparent_bridge.py configure the following parameters: host, rootCAPath, certificatePath, privateKeyPath.
 You should download the necessary files from AWS IotCore.
 Launch the transparent bridge using the command “python3 transparent_bridge.py”.

 5. Clone the [RIOT repository](https://github.com/RIOT-OS/RIOT.git) to your machine and put it inside our RiotCode folder.
 You can adjust the time between automatic dispensing by modifying the defined value of `INTERVAL` in the file “main.c”.
 Then connect the board to the machine and launch the command “make flash” to compile the code and upload it to the MCU.
-On the machine launch the command "sudo ip a a 2000:2::1 dev tap0".
+On the machine launch the command "sudo ip a a 2000:2::1 dev tap0" (You can automate this step by inserting the same command inside the function create_tap() in RIOT/dist/tools/ethos/start_network.sh).
 Restart the board through the reset button.

 6. Open the Web App at the link provided by AWS Amplify and use the system!